-----------------------------------

 Mental Illness

-We define mental health as the state of being emotionally, psychologically, and socially healthy.
-It affects our way of thinking, feeling, and acting.
-Our coping mechanisms, relationships with others, and choices we make are also affected by our coping mechanisms.
+Our coping mechanisms, relationships with others, and choices we make are also affected by our coping mechanisms3.
 We must take care of our mental health from childhood and adolescence to adulthood.

 Mental Health and Music

-Relaxation can be achieved through music.
-You can improve your memory with it.
+Relaxation can be achieved through music, you can improve your memory4 with it.
 You can also manage your pain by listening to songs about mental health.
+Mental health has become one of the most prominent themes for different art and music forms.

 Songs About Mental Health